Building a bot

 - Prepared a server to host your bot.
 You can use a cloud platform service such as Heroku.

-# Setting up your bot on the console
+# Setting up your bot on the LINE Developers Console

 Your bot app requires a channel access token to make API calls and a webhook URL to receive webhook payloads from the LINE Platform.